liskovaf/COCONUT/README.md

 # Step by step
 ## 01_11_2021
 **Coconut database analysis from sdf file**
-- downloaded COCONUT database from https://coconut.naturalproducts.net/download in SDF format
+- Downloaded COCONUT database from https://coconut.naturalproducts.net/download in SDF format
-- made a dataframe with molecular weights and logP values of COCONUT data
+- Made a dataframe with molecular weights and logP values of COCONUT data
-- conducted basic analasis of COCONUT data: created graphs of logP and molecular weights values
+- Conducted basic analasis of COCONUT data: created graphs of log P and molecular weight values

 ## 10_11_2021
 **ZINC sampling**